Guides

 Windows Smart Screen Warning

-This message indicates that the Microsoft Defender SmartScreen does not recognize the application and is preventing it from running.
-While it can be ignored by clicking on the More info link and then the Run anyway button, this may lead to confusion and support requests from users.
+This message indicates that Microsoft Defender SmartScreen does not recognize the application and is preventing it from running.
+While it can be ignored by clicking the More info link and then the Run anyway button, this may lead to confusion and support requests from users.

 Preventing the Warning with a Code Signing Certificate

-One way to prevent the Windows Smart Screen warning from appearing is to sign the Launcher with a code signing certificate.
-This will increase the trust score of the application and often eliminate the warning message.
+To prevent the Windows SmartScreen warning, sign the Launcher with a code signing certificate.
+This increases the application’s trust score and often eliminates the warning message.

 Obtaining a Code Signing Certificate

-There are two types of certificates available:
+Two types of certificates are available:

 • Standard Validation (SV)